Red-Folder/Cordova-Plugin-BackgroundService/2.8.0/README.md

-# Depreciated Version - 21st August 2013 #

-Over time I will no longer maintain older versions.
-The code will still be available in the source, but may not compile or build without work.

 # Background Service Plugin for Phonegap #

 A plugin (and framework code) that allows the development and operation of an Android Background Service.